Cross-site request forgery: Example

 Because of this assumption, many existing CSRF prevention mechanisms in web frameworks will not cover GET requests, but rather apply the protection only to HTTP methods that are intended to be state-changing.

 Forging login requests

 An attacker may forge a request to log the victim into a target website using the attacker's credentials; this is known as login CSRF.
-Login CSRF makes various novel attacks possible; for instance, an attacker can later log into the site with his legitimate credentials and view private information like activity history that has been saved in the account.
+Login CSRF makes various novel attacks possible; for instance, an attacker can later log into the site with their legitimate credentials and view private information like activity history that has been saved in the account.
 This attack has been demonstrated against Google and Yahoo.

 HTTP verbs and CSRF

 Depending on the type, the HTTP request methods vary in their susceptibility to the CSRF attacks (due to the differences in their handling by the web browsers).
 Therefore, the protective measures against an attack depend on the method of the HTTP request.